rxnlabs/cshp-plugin-tracker/README.md

 ## Installation
 Install this plugin by downloading the .zip file and uploading it to the WordPress admin.

-Eventually this plugin will be installed using Satispress and it will have it's own update channel where updates to this plugin can be released to client sites.

-This plugin will be installed on all client websites.

 ## Purpose
-This plugin has two purposes.
+This plugin has two purposes and will be installed on all client websites.

 ### Track other plugins
 The main purpose is for tracking the currently **installed** version of WordPress core, the themes, and the plugins on a WordPress website.
 The assets will be tracked in a `composer.json` file that is saved in the Uploads directory.
 This `composer.json` file should be tracked in the main Git repository for the website.